owentr1369/html-css-animated-cup-of-tea/README.md

 # html-css-animated-cup-of-tea

-Animated Hot Cup of Tea using Html &amp; CSS
+Animated Hot Cup of Tea using Html &amp; CSS Only

 Demo: